RSPAN Using CatOS

 Then, we can configure the RSPAN session:

 The VLAN 10 is the VLAN that must be monitored.

 Now, on the catalyst where we are connected, we must configure the RSPAN destination:

 Switch>(enable) set rspan destination 3/48 36

-To disable the rspan in source/destination use this commands:
+To disable the RSPAN in source/destination, use these commands: